Control email storage

-You can control the amount of mail stored for each user in your organization using the Email retention settings in your Google Admin console.
+You can control the amount of email stored for users in your organization using the Email auto-deletion settings in your Google Admin console.
 You can specify:

 - The number of days you want to retain messages

 - Whether to move messages to the Trash or delete them permanently when their retention periods have expired

 - Whether to store messages with specific labels